grandeljay/wordpress-mailjet-integration/README.txt

 License: APGL3
 License URI: https://github.com/grandeljay/grandeljay-mailjet-integration/blob/stable/LICENSE

-A simple integration for Mailjet into WordPress.
+A simple free and open source integration for Mailjet into WordPress.

 == Description ==
-A simple integration for Mailjet into WordPress.
+A simple free and open source integration for Mailjet into WordPress.

 Integration for Mailjet is like any other Mailjet integration.
 It\'s aiming to be simple, lightweight, robust and customizable.